ChazHanda/BinaryCalculator/DesignDecisions.md

 ## Jumper cable layout

 Some of the jumper cables (like the ones going to ground from the buttons) are angled due to jumper cable lengths.
 When possible, I try to use the same color/length cable for the same purpose.

+## 2-digit display

+I settled on a 2-digit display because it uses all the remaining pins I have.